As quoted by Red Rabbit Racing Partner Poet Jeff Johnson,

 Picture above shows us in the middle between Dynaman on the right who is powering onto victory with a hard charging Tom Archdeacon (#8) closing fast trying to steal 2nd.

 As always, many friends and family came to the race.
 Traveling the farthest, Mary Ann Thrun, mother to partners Jean & Rick, flew up from Sarasota Fl to take in her 1st race.
 She absolutely loved it.
 Picture below is of many of the Rabbit fans in the Paddock prior to the race.
-All the way down is a snap after the race of Mom feeding her first carrot to Charley.
-Very confident, wouldn't you say?
+To the right is a snap after the race of Mom feeding her first carrot to Charley.

 Now that Arlington has closed for the season, we are shipping the General down to Keeneland's fall meeting and hopefully get a race down there in late October.